 Nobel Gundam is hot blooded and ready to fight!

 Just kidding.
-She’s ready to pose, and then fight.
+She’s ready to do some fun and girly poses, and then fight.

 I have a lot of thoughts about this model.
 On a general level, I think this is a great rendition of Nobel.
 It’s not merely fem-coded, but also very cute and girly.
 It’s a nice change of pace from your usual Gundam fare: